 The 1oz Gold bullion bar is the only one we sell which is not based on the metric system of grams.
 Traditionally American markets tend to be more comfortable in ounces, while European markets base weights off the metric system.
 However, in today’s globalised market, the 1oz bar is as liquid and recognisable anywhere in the world, especially with spot prices quoted in both ounces and grams.
 The weight of the bar also lends itself to an easy comparison with the popular 1-ounce gold bullion coins, like the Britannia.

 This bar is a great way to get started in the world of gold.
-It’s relative affordability compared to sme of the larger bars, means it’s a popular choice for many, but is large enough to feel satisfying.
+It’s relative affordability compared to some of the larger bars, means it’s a popular choice for many but is large enough to feel satisfying.
 It’s also the first bar size to offer more compelling value than the really small gold wafers.
-Because of its Swiss heritage and quality manufacturing, the bar will always fetch a high resale value, and will appeal to those who want gold to be certified and encased.
+Because of its Swiss heritage and quality manufacturing, the bar will always fetch a high resale value and will appeal to those who want gold to be certified and encased.

 If gold bars are your focus, then the total amount you wish to invest should be considered when you select bar size.
 Price reductions are offered both for the number of bars, but also as the weight of bar increases.
 For instance, it would be worth comparing the overall cost of buying approximately 32 x 1oz gold bars, versus buying 1 x 1kg bar.
 You may find that the tiny bit more you may pay for the 32 bars is justifiable for the flexibility it provides if you wish to sell part of your holding, or indeed divide the gold amongst children and grandchildren.